 - Overall, we rate the Chicago Reader Left Biased based on editorial positions that favor the left.
 We also rate them High for factual reporting due to a clean fact-check record.

 Factual Reporting: HIGH

-Founded in 1971, The Chicago Reader is an American alternative weekly newspaper in Chicago, Illinois, that covers the arts, particularly film and theater.
+Founded in 1971, The Chicago Reader is an American alternative weekly newspaper in Chicago, Illinois, covering the arts, particularly film and theater.
 The current editors are Karen Hawkins and Sujay Kumar.
-According to their about page “The Chicago Reader is a media company creating and curating political and cultural coverage by and for Chicagoans, including highlighting underrepresented communities and stories.”
+According to their about page, “The Chicago Reader is a media company creating and curating political and cultural coverage by and for Chicagoans, including highlighting underrepresented communities and stories.”

 Funded by / Ownership

 In 2020, the Chicago Reader received 501(c)3 nonprofit status from the IRS for its Reader Institute for Community Journalism.
 Advertising and paid subscriptions generate revenue.

 In review, the Chicago Reader reports on cultural and political news for the greater Chicago metro area.
 The paper/website also publishes music and food reviews, but our focus will be on political news.
 When reporting political news, they often present with story selection that favors a liberal perspective, such as this Abolish the police?
 Organizers say it’s less crazy than it sounds, and this The front lines of police brutality.
 Stories are not always sourced via hyperlinks but offer first-person accounts and quotes.